arjunekk/anamoly/README.md

 - PatchCore's memory bank uses random subsampling rather than the paper's greedy coreset selection — a deliberate simplicity trade-off (see `backend/app/anomaly_detection/memory_bank.py` docstring).
+- No authentication, upload size limits, or rate limiting yet — acceptable for local development, required before any public deployment.
+- PDF reports are regenerated on every request rather than cached.